fcolasante/dynARTwork/architecture.md

 1. **Sensors** (IoT elements) : It is the input of our DynARTwork algorithm.
 We will use IoT-devices to collects informations in the Museum.
 2. **Cloud components**: We will use the Cloud to collect our informations: sensors and artist setup to build the DynArtwork.
 3. **Artists' webapp** (End-user components): This part will be used by the artists.
-It will have a simple UI/UX interface to hide all tech detail in order to permit artists to build their DyArtwork not worrying about technical details.
+It will have a simple UI/UX interface to hide all tech detail in order to permit artists to build their DyARTwork not worrying about technical details.
-4. **Actuators** (IoT elemets): We will create an IoT devices which pull DynArtwork from the Cloud (ex.
+4. **Actuators** (IoT elemets): We will create an IoT devices which pull DynARTwork from the Cloud (ex.
 RTMP/RSTP) and it will redirect this stream to the HDMI output where the museum projector will be connected.

 ## Sensors: